Direct observation of the magnetic proximity effect in amorphous exchange-spring magnets by neutron reflectometry

-In this work we investigate the proximity effect in a ferromagnet-paramagnet system, more specifically in a trilayer \cite{Fullerton:1998gi} of an amorphous exchange-spring magnet.\cite{Magnus:2016hr} Amorphous heterostructures are favourable when studying magnetic interface effects as they are free of step edges and grain boundaries and consist of well defined and smooth layers.\cite{ChulMinChoi:2005br} Our exchange-spring magnet consists of three ferromagnetic layers, shown schematically in Fig.~\ref{schematic}.
-The top Co$_{85}$(AlZr)$_{15}$ layer (A) has a high $T_c$ and a small field-imprinted uniaxial anisotropy.
-The middle layer (B), which is magnetically isotropic Co$_{60}$(AlZr)$_{40}$, is engineered to have a $T_c$ lower than layer A and C. The bottom high-$T_c$ Sm$_{8}$Co$_{92}$ layer (C) has a large imprinted anisotropy, which can increase the measured coercivity of the adjacent layers.
-This sample structure has previously been used to indirectly demonstrate that a proximity induced magnetization exists in layer B well above its intrinsic ordering temperature $T_c^\mathrm{B}$.
-The proximity effect results in exchange-spring behaviour at temperatures 50\% above $T_c^\mathrm{B}$ and exchange bias at even higher temperatures.\cite{Magnus:2016hr} Here we provide direct evidence of the induced magnetization in the low-$T_c$ middle layer as well as a depth profile of the magnetization throughout the trilayer, using polarized neutron reflectivity measurements.\cite{Zabel:1994fo}
+In this work we investigate the proximity effect in a ferromagnet-paramagnet system, more specifically in a trilayer \cite{Fullerton:1998gi} of an amorphous exchange-spring magnet\cite{Magnus:2016hr}.
+Amorphous heterostructures are free of step edges and grain boundaries and can therefore consist of well defined and smooth layers\cite{ChulMinChoi:2005br}.
+The exchange-spring magnet investigated here consists of three ferromagnetic layers, shown schematically in Fig.~\ref{schematic}.
+The top Co$_{85}$(AlZr)$_{15}$ layer (A) has an intrinsic $T_c$ well above room temperature and a small imprinted uniaxial anisotropy obtained as described in Ref. \cite{Raanaei:2007, Magnus:2016hr}.
+The middle layer (B), which is magnetically isotropic Co$_{60}$(AlZr)$_{40}$, is engineered to have a $T_c$ well below room temperature, and much lower than the two other layers.
+The bottom layer (C) consists of Sm$_{8}$Co$_{92}$, which has a $T_c$ well above room temperature.
+Layer C has a large imprinted anisotropy, which can $e.g.$ increase the measured coercivity of the adjacent layers.
+This sample structure has previously been used to indirectly demonstrate that a proximity induced magnetization exists in layer B well above its intrinsic ordering temperature $T_c^\mathrm{B}$ \cite{Magnus:2016hr}.
+The inferred proximity effect was argued to result in exchange-spring behaviour at temperatures 50\% above $T_c^\mathrm{B}$ and exchange bias at even higher temperatures.
+However, no direct information concerning the magnetic state of the center layer was provided.
+Here we provide direct evidence of an induced magnetization in the low-$T_c$ middle layer and we also infer the magnetic profile throughout the layers, using polarized neutron reflectivity measurements \cite{Zabel:1994fo}.
+While proximity effects recently have been observed in multilayers \cite{Giant:2019} with the use of polarized neutron reflectivity, the trilayer sample in this work provides a cleaner and more exact measurement.